 The continual physical simulation of a simple watch mechanism proved that a general, technical simulation program for a multi-body dynamic system was fundamentally possible.
 This eventually led to the development of SILUX software and its successor sonar-2D.

 The animation shows an old simulation with the ALIEN program.
-It was presented by Fritz Leibundgut at the 8th Symposium on Detonation in Albuquerque, New Mexico, USA in 1985.
+It was presented at the 8th Symposium on Detonation in Albuquerque, New Mexico, USA.
 The simulation shows the initiation of the main charge of a 35 mm air-defence shell through a booster charge.
 At the time, the simulation required 8 days CPU calculation time on a VAX 11-780 computer.
 Today, this problem can be solved on a standard personal computer in a fraction of an hour.
 Today ALIEN is integrated in sonar-2D software.

 sonar-3D simulation of a debris fence as used along borders of racing circuits to protect spectators.
 The impact was numerically simulated with sonar software in a very high level of detail.
 The element resolution of the wire-material was in order of magnitude of 100’000 objects.

 The sonar chain module realistically simulates every type and geometry of a chain drive.
 The movie shows a toothed chain together with a simple, deliberately soft damper.
 The figure below shows a classic roller chain.
 The chain module provides special functions for the chain design.
 Simple chain applications can also be created by the user using sonar script macro language implemented in sonar-LAB.

 This page reports about the Rockfall Barrier Project presented at the 50th US Rock Mechanics/Geomechanics Symposium held in Houston, Texas, 26-29 June 2016.